Department of Literacy, Early Childhood and Special Education

 Students enrolled in EDUC 2301 and SPIE 4141/5141 are required to have not lower than a C in each of these methods courses that are prerequisites for Student Teaching in Special Education.

-Instructional Strategist Minor
+Instructional Strategist Minor-Teaching

 This minor leads to an endorsement in teaching students with disabilities with three different options: 1) Instructional Strategist I K-8 (Endorsement 260); 2) Instructional Strategist I 5-12 (Endorsement 261); or 3) Instructional Strategist II Intellectual Disabilities K-12 (Endorsement 264).
 Students must complete all requirements for an Early Childhood, Elementary, or Secondary Education major and complete student teaching (EDUC 4135) in both the major and the Instructional Strategist special education minor endorsement area.